ManuelRuizF/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

 ## Overview
 In this project we are creating a mapping show the data gathered for a year on earthquakes.
 We created an interactive map that shows the earthquakes as circles.
-The color and size of the earthquake is directly related to the magnitude of it.
+The color and size of the earthquake is directly related to the magnitude of it....
 ## Analysis
 There are 3 layers we added to the map.
 - **Earthquakes**